pavlepiramida/idb/README.md

 Response (204)
 ```

-Sign S3 upload (if you need working with images)
+image_upload (if you need working with images)
-The endpoint is used to sign url for upload to S3
+The endpoint is used to generate upload links

 ```
 POST request